veltman/flipbookjs/README.md

 To Do
 -----
-* Write a stitching script to scan a folder for screencraps and GIF them.
+* Write a stitching script to scan a folder for screencaps and GIF them.
 * Fix the queuing issue for the `-i` option.
 Currently it just lazily forces a reasonable minimum delay of 1 minute, because PhantomJS will only run one capture at a time, and the threading/queuing gets a little sticky.
 This is a lazy kludge but should work for most cases.